LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 The name of each required parameter must be a valid variable name.
-Each name should begin with a letter or an underscore followed by a letter, then zero or more letters, numbers, underscores or period characters.
+Each name should begin with a letter or an underscore followed by a letter, then zero or more letters, numbers, underscores, or period characters.

 The following signature defines two required parameters named ``firstname`` and ``lastname``.
 Within the method these parameters can be accessed through the